Hotel Central Kitchen Operations — The Case for Cooking Off-Site

 Central kitchen production was supposed to solve this.
 For large hotel groups with the budget and infrastructure to build it, it has.
 For the 30–100 room independent or branded property, it's remained out of reach — until now.

 Central kitchen production means food is prepared in a single professional facility, portioned and packed, then distributed to multiple sites or service points for finishing on-site.
 The kitchen work — the skill, the recipe development, the food science — happens once.
 The benefit multiplies across every property that receives the product.
+It's a question worth understanding in full: the trade-offs between central and decentralised kitchens shape how every property serves food.

 For large hotel groups, this model solves a problem that's hard to solve any other way: cross-site consistency.
 The same dish tasting the same at your Glasgow property as at your Manchester one.
 Not approximately the same.
 The same.